 Aqua arrives in town square at Radiant Garden to find Terra-Xehanort standing listlessly in the middle of town, staring up at Hollow Bastion.
 Remember, we last saw him having been clobbered by the Lingering Will and then blown up by the destruction of the X-Blade, so he’s in a bit of a weird place right now.
 When Aqua approaches him, he reaches out towards her in a way that’s… well let’s just say that I never would have pegged Kingdom Hearts as a series that realized just how frightening it can be to be touched or grabbed.

 Aqua doesn’t get away fast enough, and Xehanort grabs her by, uh… actually… remember what I was saying about Aqua carrying Kairi and how animators hate putting things into characters’ hands?
 Terra seems to briefly be grabbing her by the top of her shirt, which I’m pretty sure just wouldn’t work, but she acts as though he has her by the throat even though he obviously doesn’t.
 Thanks to FudgemintGuardian for taking the screenshot below, which shows that the animators just couldn’t get Terra-Xehanort’s grip to look right.
-I’m serious, click the screenshot for a closeup, his wrist is outright twisted around!
+I’m serious, his wrist is outright twisted around!

 Xehanort is still staring listlessly into the distance and asks Aqua who he is, having apparently picked up a case of video game amnesia via concussive blasts.
 Upon hearing the name “Terra” he drops her and seems to develop a headache, only for Richard Epcar’s voice to come back strong and say that Terra’s heart is gone now.
 At this point, Aqua announces herself dramatically as “Master Aqua” for the first time and arms to defend herself.
 Ah, isn’t that nice?
 A payoff to that long-running character arc where Aqua refused to accept her title as Master because she was upset that Terra hadn’t gotten the title as well and didn’t want to rub it in his face, but is only now realizing that she has to take on the mantle of adulthood to protect her family in the face of this great evil!
 Oh wait, I made all that up because there was no story arc about why Aqua never used her title and the game is trying to act like this is a payoff to what is, in fact, nothing.
 This game, ladies and gentlemen!